MCPeePants/Solace/CONVENTION.markdown

 		//code

 		#endif
 where
-*MODULE* is the module the header belongs to in all-caps and *FILE* is the filename of the header without the extension .h in all-caps
+*MODULE* is the module the header belongs to in all-caps and
+*FILE* is the filename of the header without the extension .h in all-caps

 # Forward Header
-forward declarations, enumerations and other public data is placed in their own special header files, called forward headers headers include their forward-declaring headers.
+forward declarations, enumerations and other public data is placed in their own special header files, called forward headers
+headers include their forward-declaring headers.

-the forward headers are named as follows: header_fwd.h where
+the forward headers are named as follows:
+  header_fwd.h
+where
 *header* is the filename of the header without the extension .h

-for the sake of consistency, every header has a corresponding forward-declaring header class-scope typedefs, enums or other data might require that class to be put in the forward-header
+for the sake of consistency, every header has a corresponding forward-declaring header
+class-scope typedefs, enums or other data might require that class to be put in the forward-header

 # Inline Files
-inline files use the extension .inl inline files are used whenever you want to enable inlining of functions (e.g. templated classes) an inline file is in practise an implementation file included in a header **note:** though include files are used as headers, they do not obey header conventions; instead they follow the conventions of implementation files.
+inline files use the extension .inl
+inline files are used whenever you want to enable inlining of functions (e.g. templated classes)
+an inline file is in practise an implementation file included in a header
+**note:** though include files are used as headers, they do not obey header conventions; instead they follow the conventions of implementation files

 Implementation Files
 --------------------
 implementation files use the .cpp extension

-**TBD:** usage of a precompiled-header standard C++ headers should be included before any other files, followed by third party headers (e.g. SFML headers), followed by the headers of this project headers are included in alphabetical order
+**TBD:** usage of a precompiled-header
+standard C++ headers should be included before any other files, followed by third party headers (e.g. SFML headers), followed by the headers of this project
+headers are included in alphabetical order

 Functions
 ---------
-functions shall have names that briefly describe their functionality function naming is done in lowerCamelCase
+functions shall have names that briefly describe their functionality
+function naming is done in lowerCamelCase

 # Member functions